naveenrajElangovan/ContactsKMP/README.md

 - ✅ Search contacts with real-time filtering
 - ✅ Edit and update contact details
 - ✅ Mark contacts as favorite
-- ✅ Delete contacts with swipe-to-dismiss
+- ✅ Delete contacts with swipe-to-right
-- ✅ Capture and update contact photos from Camera/Gallery
+- ✅ Edit contacts with swipe-to-left
 - ✅ Jetpack Compose UI with Material 3
 - ✅ KMP shared logic for Android and iOS